-Have you ever been in that situation where you hear a soothing song on the Radio, and before you could figure out its name….poof….it’s gone?
-Now, you might not recall the lyrics, and you definitely don’t know the artist.
-Basically, you’re at your wit’s end.
-So how do you identify this song?
+Have you ever been in that situation where you hear a soothing song on the radio and before you could figure out its name… poof …it’s gone.
+In most cases, you wouldn’t be able to recall the lyrics nor have any idea about the song’s artist.
+Thankfully, there’s a catalog of song finder apps to identify music on Android devices.

-Thankfully, there are song finder apps available for Android devices, which can help you identify songs merely by humming into your smartphone’s built-in mic.
+You can identify songs on some of these apps, merely, by humming into your smartphone’s built-in mic.
 Song recognition apps a.k.a.
 Music ID apps mainly collect samples of the listened music and compare the audio fingerprint to a huge online database of songs.

 In a nutshell, song finder apps answer one of the most common questions we ask while listening to some new playlist: “What song is this?” or “What’s playing in the background?”

-Here, I have compiled a list of top best song finder apps available on Android in 2020, so you don’t lose out on any song ever again.
+Here, I have compiled a list of the top song finder apps to identify music / songs available on Android in 2022, so you don’t lose out on any song ever again.
 At the end of each app, I have rated these music finder apps based on their song recognition speed and accuracy.
 So, let’s get started:

 - Google Now Playing